-This task takes five minutes or less, helps relieve strain on your HVAC unit, and improves the quality of the air in your home.
+This task takes five minutes or less and it’s an important task in checking your home’s health.
+It also relieves the strain on your HVAC unit and improves the quality of the air in your home.
 You can make this filter replacement a regular maintenance task.
 If you like, there are several benefits of a home warranty when it comes to servicing your HVAC system.

 During the spring, you should replace the filter in your air conditioning system before the hot summer months arise.
 During the fall, you should change the air filter on your heating unit.
 If you’re operating these units in homes with much dust or pets in the home, you may need to replace the filters every four to eight weeks.

 Vacuum around your home’s vents and heating registers to remove any dust and debris if you notice poor air flow in your home.
 If you’ve just moved into a new home or are dealing with heavy quantities of pet hair and dander, you may want to consider getting your home’s ducts professionally cleaned.